tfcp68/yantrix/docs/contributing/working_with_repo.md

 -   **`lerna diff`**: Shows the differences between two versions of the specified package.
 -   **`lerna exec <command> --since <last-version>`**: Runs the command for all packages that have changed since the latest version.

-## How to add/remove/update dependencies in packages?
+## Managing dependencies

-You can use the installation commands of your package managers to add a dependency that will be used by all packages.
-For example, if you want to install **[lodash-es](https://www.npmjs.com/package/lodash-es)**, you can use one of the following commands in the root of the monorepository:
+You can use your preferred package manager to add a dependency that will be used by all packages.
+For example, if you want to install **[lodash-es](https://www.npmjs.com/package/lodash-es)**, you can use one of the following commands in the root of the repo:

 ```bash
 npm install lodash-es